wolfi-dev/wolfictl/docs/cmd/wolfictl_advisory_move.md

-## wolfictl advisory stream
+## wolfictl advisory move

-Start version streaming for a package by moving its advisories into a new package.
+Move a package's advisories into a new package.

-***Aliases**: stream*
+***Aliases**: mv*

 ### Usage

 ```
-wolfictl advisory stream <package-name> <version-streamed-package-name>
+wolfictl advisory move <old-package-name> <new-package-name>
 ```

 ### Synopsis

-Start version streaming for a package by moving its advisories into a new package.
+Move a package's advisories into a new package.

 This command will move most advisories for the given package into a new package.
 And rename the package to the new package name. (i.e., from foo.advisories.yaml to foo-X.Y.advisories.yaml) If the target file already exists, the command will try to merge the advisories.
 To ensure the advisories are up-to-date, the command will start a scan for the new package.

+This command is also useful to start version streaming for an existing package that has not been version streamed before.
+Especially that requires manual intervention to move the advisories.

 The command will move the latest event for each advisory, and will update the timestamp of the event to now.
 The command will not copy events of type "detection", "fixed",